 If you’re in Germany in December, visiting a Christmas Market (Weihnachtsmarkt) should be one of your top priorities.
 It doesn’t matter if you’re a tourist, an expat who has already been here for a few years, or a native German.
 You need to go!
 Why?
-Well, they’re easily the best parts of German culture; that’s why.
+Well, they’re easily the best part of German culture; that’s why.

 For those who don’t know, these markets pop up every December all throughout Germany.
 A typical Christmas Market consists of wooden stands where vendors sell everything from food and hot drinks, to hand-made goods.
 Sometimes there will also be rides for children, a stage for live music, and fairground games.